smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 The transport for Core should be a WebSocket server which listens to a port specified in the smartDeviceLink.ini file.
 While SDL Core is operating, the server should be permanently available and listen for connections on the specified port.
 Another ini configuration should allow binding the socket to the localloop address or any address.
 This increases security in the production environment and allows remote connection in development systems.

+The new transport should be available as a build configuration called `BUILD_WEBSOCKET_SERVER_SUPPORT` (definition `-DWEBSOCKET_SERVER_TRANSPORT_SUPPORT`) so that SDL Core can be compiled with or without this additional transport type.

 ##### 1.1.2 JavaScript library

 On the library side, a new WebSocket client transport should be created using the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/Websockets_API).
 This transport should require a hostname or ip address with a port to connect to Core's WebSocket server.
 The library should also be extended to be exportable to a single .js file that can be easily included in an HTML file.
 This export could be done per library release using Webpack.
 This new transport should be specifically for WebEngine purposes and should not be included for the Node.js platform.
 In order to improve simple "plug-and-play" of the library, the .js file should include only this single transport.